klamma/ar-for-eu-book/_pages/chapters/tracking.md

 The rays start at the position of the camera and pass through the detected 2D point in the image.
 Ideally, the intersection point of the rays from all cameras determines the 3D position of the marker.
 However, due to setup or tracking inaccuracies, the rays will not exact exactly but pass each other with a small gap in-between.
-In practise, the midpoint of this gap is calculated and the final position of the marker is determined to be the average of the midpoints between all rays.
+In practice, the midpoint of this gap is calculated and the final position of the marker is determined to be the average of the midpoints between all rays.

-Opto-eletronical tracking can be found in an active and a passive setup.
+Opto-electronical tracking can be found in an active and a passive setup.
 Their main difference is the origin of the light which is detected by the camera.
 Passive opto-electronical tracking uses markers with a special surface which is highly reflective for infrared light.
-Infrared lamps, placed in the surrounding point towards the target and illuminate the markers.
+Infrared lamps placed in the surrounding point towards the target and illuminate the markers.
 The reflection of the IR light will reach the cameras and this way, the markers become visible to the cameras.
 In contrast to this, the markers in active opto-electronical tracking emit light, e.g. by using small infrared LEDs.
 This means that no external light source is necessary.
-The advantage of active opto-eletronical tracking is that individual trackers can be turned on or off separately.
+The advantage of active opto-electronical tracking is that individual trackers can be turned on or off separately.
 Leveraging this additional control, an initialization procedure can be developed where the system cannot just detect but also identify the markers.
 For instance, with a full-body tracking, markers on the different on the hands can be distinguished.
 A disadvantage of active opto-electronical tracking is that the markers require an energy source.